Skip to main content

 Website

-Addresses different aspects of adapting programs to meet the needs and interests of the intended population.
+Addresses the aspects of adapting programs to different cultures and communities through identification and assessment of community concerns and assets in order to meet the needs of the intended population.

 Organization(s): University of Kansas Work Group for Community Health and Development